BaltimoreOpenAir/WeatherCube/README.md

 *Do not share your AWS keys with anyone, it is reccomended to create a dedicated user with restricted permissions, do not use your root account.
 If you accidentally push your keys online disable them immediatly from the [AWS IAM console](https://console.aws.amazon.com/iam/home)*

 ## Programming
-### 1. Bootload the boards using Atmel studio (if we've given you boards, we've already done this)
+### 1. Bootload the boards using Atmel studio (if we've given you boards, we've already done this for you)
-### 2. Load a blink sketch onto the ATMega(or any sketch onto the ATMega that doesn't tie up the serial lines).
-Program Arduino using the Uno settings
+### 2. Load the Blink example sketch onto the ATMega selecting Arduino Uno as the board
+For this step, you could use any sketch onto the ATMega that doesn't tie up the serial lines, such as reset_esp.ino.
 ### 3. Edit the keys.h file from AWS setup step 3
 ### 4. Load esp_main sketch onto the ESP8266
 ### 4. Load wxcube_main sketch onto the ATMega using the Uno settings

 # Data
-### GUI data access
+### Data access through AWS Console
 To view your data, log in to the [AWS Console](http://console.aws.amazon.com/) and navigate to **DynamoDB**.
-Click on your table and select "Download as CSV".
+Click on "Tables" in the left hand menu, select your table and click on "Items".
+To download your table, first create a filter by selecting "filter".
+You can select for ids or for time.
+Note that ids are strings and time is a number such as '20170908000015'.
+Click start search.
+When the search is complete, click "Actions" and select  "Download as CSV".

 ### Command line/Python data access
-Install Boto3 in Python.
+Install and configure Boto3 in Python following the [documentation](https://boto3.readthedocs.io/en/latest/guide/quickstart.html#installation).

+The following sample code can be used to retrieve one sensor's data and turn it into a Pandas dataframe with a 'datetime' index.

 ```
 import pandas as pd
 import boto3